jbloomlab/SARS-CoV-2-RBD_DMS/results/summary/structure_function.md

-actually be glycosylated) and N487 (interface\!)), but other amino acid mutations at these positions also have strong deleterious effects, so it is hard to know whether the effect of the T/S mutants stems from the addition of the glycan, or loss of the wildtype amino acid at this i+2 residue independent of the glycan effect.
+actually be glycosylated) and N487 (interface\!)), but other amino acid mutations at these positions also have strong deleterious effects, so it is hard to know whether the effect of the T/S mutants stems from the addition of a glycan, or loss of the wildtype amino acid at this i+2 residue independent of the glycan effect.

 <img src="structure_function_files/figure-gfm/heatmap_bind_expr_NLGS-1.png" style="display: block; margin: auto;" />